 If you have received the outcome of an academic integrity breach allegation and you would like to appeal the outcome, please contact our Advocacy team for a free appointment.
 Our experienced team can support you through the process.

-What is an appeal against an academic integrity breach?
+What is an appeal of an academic integrity breach outcome or decision?

-- After a Faculty Committee decides the outcome of an allegation of academic integrity breach, they will email you an outcome letter.
-The outcome letter will include information about how the outcome was reached and information about the possibility of appealing the outcome.
+- After a Faculty Academic Integrity Committee decides the outcome of an allegation of academic integrity breach, they will email you an outcome letter.
+This letter will include information about the reasons for their decision and the possibility of appealing the decision/outcome.

 Which Deakin policies apply to the appeals process?

 On what grounds can I appeal an academic integrity outcome to a higher committee?

 Generally, students may appeal to the University Appeals Committee (UAC) against a Faculty Academic Integrity Committee decision/outcome on one or more of the following four grounds: